ShishirPatil/gorilla/README.md

 ## FAQ(s)

 1. I would like to use Gorilla commercially.
-Is there going to be a Apache 2.0 licensed version?
+Is there going to be an Apache 2.0 licensed version?

 Yes!
 We now have models that you can use commercially without any obligations.